AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49822-updates-in-Requisition-List-page-not-reflected-on-print.md

 ---
-title: "ACSD-49822: Updates in Requisition List page not reflected on Print Requisition List"
+title: "ACSD-49822: Updates in requisition List page not reflected on print requisition list"
-description: Apply the ACSD-49822 patch to fix the Adobe Commerce issue where updates in Requisition List page are not reflected on the Print Requisition List.
+description: Apply the ACSD-49822 patch to fix the Adobe Commerce issue where updates in the requisition list page are not reflected on the print requisition list.
 ---

-# ACSD-49822: Updates in Requisition List page not reflected on Print Requisition List
+# ACSD-49822: Updates in requisition list page not reflected on print requisition list

-The ACSD-49822 patch fixes the issue where ....
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) xxx is installed.
-The patch ID is ACSD-XXX.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce xxx. (this is optional if the issue really was fixed).
+The ACSD-49822 patch fixes the issue where updates in the requisition list page are not reflected on the print requisition list.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
+The patch ID is ACSD-49822.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on-premises xxx
-* Adobe Commerce on cloud infrastructure xxx or
-* Adobe Commerce (all deployment methods) xxx
+*  Adobe Commerce (all deployment methods) 2.4.3-p1

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce on-premises xxx
-* Adobe Commerce on cloud infrastructure xxx or
-* Adobe Commerce (all deployment methods) xxx
+* Adobe Commerce (all deployment methods) 2.3.7 - 2.4.6

 >[!NOTE]
 >